UAlbertaALTLab/recording-validation-interface/README.md

 ### Creating the database for the first time

-Before you import any data, you need the "Recording Sessions MetaData" (sic) spreadsheet, available on Google Drive.
+Before you import any data, you need the "Master Recording MetaData" (sic) spreadsheet, available on Google Drive.
 Either export this manually as a CSV file to `./etc/metadata.csv`, or, using the [gdrive][] command, run the following script to download it automatically: